NEXT CALL FOR PROPOSALS TO BE PUBLISHED END OF MAY 2026, FOR YEAR-ROUND SURVEILLANCE 2026-2027

 HIGHLIGHTS

-• Applicants should be non-profit institutions engaged in respiratory virus hospital-based surveillance.
+• Applicants should be not-for-profit institutions engaged in respiratory virus hospital-based surveillance.
 Applicants should demonstrate a strong connection between one or several hospital facilities and a virology laboratory with testing capacities.

 • Sites are expected to do YEAR-ROUND surveillance for respiratory illness hospitalizations (from November 1st to October 31st the following year).